The Crucible Questions Act 3

 The Court's Blind Faith: A System of Injustice

 The court's reaction to Proctor's evidence and Mary Warren's confession exposes the inherent flaws within the legal system.
 Judge Danforth's unwavering belief in the girls' accusations and his unwillingness to consider contradictory evidence demonstrates the court's blindness to its own flaws.
-His arrogance and rigid adherence to his own authority highlight the danger of an inflexible system incapable of self-correction.
+Worth adding: his arrogance and rigid adherence to his own authority highlight the danger of an inflexible system incapable of self-correction.
 The court's emphasis on spectral evidence—evidence that is not verifiable and relies solely on the accusers' claims—further emphasizes the systematic injustice.
 This scene powerfully demonstrates how a system built on faith and fear, rather than on reason and evidence, can easily be manipulated and lead to catastrophic consequences.

 Reverend Hale's Shift in Perspective: A Glimpse of Doubt